bley-gold/Jig-Saw-Video/README.md

 1. **Objective**: Complete the jigsaw puzzle by arranging the pieces in the correct order.
 2. **Controls**: Use your mouse to drag and drop puzzle pieces into place.
-3. **Feedback**: After completing the puzzle, you can provide feedback using the feedback input field.
+3. **Feedback**: While playing the game, you get feedback of your progress.